torvalds/linux/Documentation/admin-guide/lockup-watchdogs.rst

 Implementation
 ==============

-The soft and hard lockup detectors are built around a hrtimer.
+The soft and hard lockup detectors are built around an hrtimer.
 In addition, the softlockup detector regularly schedules a job, and the hard lockup detector might use Perf/NMI events on architectures that support it.